How to Follow Through on Goals (4-Phase Framework)

 What should I do when I feel like giving up on a goal?

-The urge to quit typically signals a transition from expectation-based motivation to satisfaction-based motivation, which usually happens around weeks 4-6 [2].
+The urge to quit typically signals a transition from expectation-based motivation to satisfaction-based motivation, which usually happens around weeks 4 to 6 [2].
 Instead of forcing yourself to push through, run the WOOP exercise to identify the internal obstacle and create an if-then response plan [6].
 Readjusting your definition of progress often resolves the feeling without abandoning the goal.

 Can accountability partners really improve goal completion rates?